 We are passionate about developing physical performance and collaborative working as key skills.
 Our hugely popular Physical Theatre Fellowship is the UK’s only physical performance festival exclusively for young people.
 We also deliver CPD to educators, teachers and youth leaders.

-For 2021, we have launched Ready, Box Set, Go!
-A dynamic teaching resource for Primary and Secondary Schools, with engaging ‘box-sets’ of physical and digital resources for teachers to use in the classroom.
-More information below.
+For 2021, we have launched Ready, Box Set, Go!, a dynamic teaching resource for Primary and Secondary Schools, with engaging ‘box-sets’ of physical and digital resources for teachers to use in the classroom.

 “My daughters took part in a workshop about levers, forces, engineering, astronauts and dancing.
 Their faces are a picture and the professionals are just awesome!”

 Ready Box-Set Go is a new teaching resource for Primary and Secondary Schools.
 Using our signature approach and expertise, we have packaged up the ‘Highly Sprung experience’ in a way which is accessible and deliverable in current conditions.

 We are offering a range of varied, engaging ‘box-sets’ to deliver in the classroom, packed full of physical and digital resources for Key Stages 1 to 5.
 Each inspired by a Highly Sprung story or performance, box sets address a range of themes and will make a real difference to children and young people as schools return.